blues/sparrow-reference-web-app/README.md

 The Sparrow starter is a Next.js project, and is therefore easily deployable to any platform that supports Next.js applications.
 Below are specific instructions to deploy to a handful of common platforms.

+> **NOTE**: For all deployment options we recommend [creating a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository, and performing all deployment steps on that fork.

 ### Deploy on Netlify (recommended)

 This repo contains [Netlify configuration](netlify.toml) that allows you to deploy to [Netlify](https://www.netlify.com/) with a simple button click!
 Click the button below to automatically fork this repo, set environment variables, and immediately to deploy to Netlify.